-Macedonia (FYROM) still has a label of an undiscovered country and Ohrid is a real gem hidden in the southwest.
+Macedonia still has the label of an undiscovered country and Ohrid is a real gem hidden in the southwest.
 Luckily, not many people put a finger on the map saying: “We are going to the Ohrid Lake!”, which ranks Ohrid among some of the top budget destinations in Eastern Europe.
 In addition, there are tons of tourist attractions in the area.

-Here are some tips that will guarantee you a well spent long weekend with a lot to do and see in Ohrid, Macedonia.
+Here are some tips that will guarantee you a well-spent long weekend with a lot to do and see in Ohrid, Macedonia.

 Walk along the lake